kontainapp/km-releases/README.md

 `docker run --device /dev/kvm -it --rm -v /opt/kontain/bin/km:/opt/kontain/bin/km:z kontainapp/runenv-python-3.7`

+NOTE: `--device /dev/kkm` on platforms with Kontain KKM module (e.g. AWS)
-**NOTE** Currently you may see debug messages there, and the container size is not optimized yet.
+NOTE: Currently you may see debug messages there, and the container size is not optimized yet.

 ### Using snapshots